 For us, it really depends on the child.
 My youngest is just about 10.
 I have left her to run to the grocery store, or to pick up an older sibling.
 I have not left her alone at night, as she has a bit of a tender soul.

 However, now that she’s 10, I might do it.
-Just to go to dinner, or run some errands.
+Just to go to dinner, have a date night, or run some errands.

 She also has resources around us that she can easily ask for help.